 After breakfast, our guides will brief us on todays route and extra gear needed.
 We then take a zodiac boat for 15 minutes across the lake until we reach the west side of Grey glacier.
 Upon arrival at Grey glacier, we will disembark on the land in between the Ice (nunatak) and walk on it until we reach the Ice.
 Our guides will brief the group on safety aspects and teach the group the proper techniques and correct use of equipment.
 After the brief, we will begin our exploration of Grey glacier which last approximately 3 hours.
 We will be able to observe crevasses, rivers, lagoons and tunnels in different tones of blue.
 We then return to the zodiac boat and ride back to the docking point, where we will have lunch.
 After lunch, we board a larger and more comfortable boat and peruse the perimeter of Lake Grey to get up close with the icebergs.
 We then head to Grey Lodge, pack our gear and depart for Puerto Natales.
 Upon arrival in Puerto Natales, we check into our lodge and have free time before going to dinner.
 This is our last dinner together; we will make it a good one!

-This morning, after breakfast our shuttle driver will come to our hotel and deliver you back to the Punta Arenas airport.
-If you are remaining in in Punta Arenas, please let us know.
+This morning, after breakfast our shuttle driver will deliver you back to the airport in Punta Arenas or Puerto Natales.
+If you are remaining in either city, please let us know.
 We can help you arrange extra activities in Patagonia.
-Thanks for choosing Wildland Trekking!
+Thanks for choosing Wildland Trekking.

 - A detailed trip packet that takes the guesswork out of your travel, training, packing, and preparing for the trip